A complete axiomatization of infinitary first-order intuitionistic logic over $\mathcal{L}_{\kappa^+, \kappa}$: Completeness of intuitionistic logic over for weakly compact

 \begin{proof} The proof is a straightforward generalization of the proof for the finitary case given in \cite{goldblatt}, which made use of Priestley duality and the Baire category theorem.
 In our case, we can use the duality from Theorem \ref{priestley} and Proposition \ref{baire}.
 It is easy to check, using distributivity, that a similar proof to the one in \cite{goldblatt} shows here that the subset of $\kappa$-complete, $\kappa$-prime filters preserving a given join or a given meet is open and dense.
-The subset of $\kappa$-complete, $\kappa$-prime filters preserving the meets $\{d_i: i<\gamma\}$, for $\gamma<\kappa$ being nonempty, applying Proposition \ref{baire} we get that this is subset is, besides open, also dense (since the subset of $\kappa$-complete, $\kappa$-prime filters preserving all the meets is itself dense).
-By Proposition \ref{filter}, the subset of $\kappa$-complete, $\kappa$-prime filters preserving the joins $\{c_i: i<\gamma\}$ is open and dense, and hence the subset of $\kappa$-complete, $\kappa$-prime filters preserving the $\gamma$ first joins and meets is nonempty (in fact, dense).
-Applying Proposition \ref{baire} to the family $\{c_i: i<\kappa\} \cup \{d_i: i<\kappa\}$, we get the result. \end{proof}
+Since the subset of $\kappa$-complete, $\kappa$-prime filters preserving the joins and meets $\{c_i: i<\gamma\}$ and $\{d_i: i<\gamma\}$, for $\gamma<\kappa$, is nonempty, applying Proposition \ref{baire} we get the result. \end{proof}